 The only rockwool I recommend is made by the Grodan horticultural products company, which is based in The Netherlands.
-Grodan is by far the world leader in quality horticultural rockwool.
+Grodan is by far the world leader in horticultural rockwool.

-Rockwool is a manufactured commodity, and like cheese or bread, it can be fabricated into a variety of shapes and sizes.
+Rockwool is a manufactured commodity, and like cheese or bread, and can be fabricated into a variety of shapes and sizes.

-Be aware that you can get confused by Grodan product terminology because there are two types of Grodan cubes: one type are various sizes of cubes used to germinate seedlings and/or root clones, as well as to provide a platform for plants sitting on rockwool slabs.
+You can get confused by Grodan product terminology because there are two types of Grodan cubes: one type are various sizes of cubes used to root clones, as well as to provide a platform for plants sitting on rockwool slabs.

-You see Grodan rockwool systems in the largest commercial greenhouses and glasshouses in The Netherlands where a significant portion of Europe’s tomatoes, peppers, lettuce and other vegetables are grown.
+You see Grodan rockwool systems in the largest commercial greenhouses and glasshouses in The Netherlands where a significant portion of Europe’s tomatoes, peppers, lettuce, and other vegetables are grown.

 Grotop Master Dry, for example, maintains a slightly drier root zone and is used by growers in high-humidity areas.
 Grotop Expert is designed for rapid root growth and development.

 Rockwool = Total Control Over Hydroponics Nutrients & PH

-Why is rockwool so useful for marijuana growers?
-It gives you total control over nutrient elements and other compounds plants absorb through their root zone.
+Rockwool so useful for marijuana growers because it gives you total control over nutrient elements and other compounds plants absorb through their root zone.

 Cannabis roots must have easy access to water, oxygen and nutrients, and rockwool provides this very efficiently, especially compared to soil and coco coir.

 This gives the grower power to control exactly what plants feed on and how much of it.
 It also allows precision control of root zone pH, which is a crucial factor in roots’ nutrients absorption.

 Contrast this with soil and coco coir, which contain on-board nutrient elements that complicate and interfere with your feed program.
 Coco coir and soil can play havoc with root zone pH as well.

-Pre-Soak Rockwool Before Using
+Pre-Soak Rockwool Before Using?

-In its native state, it has a glitchy pH and must be presoaked with solution that has a pH of 5.5.
+In its native state, rockwool has a glitchy pH and must be presoaked with solution that has a pH of 5.5.
 That’s why you do a presoak with reverse osmosis water adjusted to pH 5.5.

 Then I drain the water and place the rockwool on racks over a drain so excess water can leak out.
 I capture the excess water and measure its pH.

 After the rockwool is drenched and soaked for several hours, the grower transfers it to a bucket that has holes in the bottom, and place that bucket in a place where excess water can drain and not create a mess.

-Although some types of high-quality horticultural rockwool are made porous and aerated so they have unusually efficient drainage, if you water too often and too much, or if your grow-op drainage system isn’t set up for proper drainage, the rockwool may become waterlogged.
+Although some types of high-quality horticultural rockwool are formulated very porous and aerated so they have unusually efficient drainage, if you water too often and too much, or if your grow-op drainage system isn’t set up for proper drainage, rockwool may become waterlogged.